tjunge/muspectre/doc/dev-docs/source/CodingConvention.rst

 C++ Coding Style and Convention
 *******************************

 These are heavily inspired by the `Google C++ Style Guide <https://google.github.io/styleguide/cppguide.html>`_ but are *not compatible* with it.
 These guidelines mostly establish a common vocabulary to write common code and do not give advice for efficient programming practices.
 For that, follow Scott Meyers book :ref:`Effective Modern C++ <Meyers (2014)>`.
-As far as possible, the guidelines given in that book are also enforces by the ``-Weffc++`` compile flag.
+As far as possible, the guidelines given in that book are also enforced by the ``-Weffc++`` compile flag.

 The goals of this style guide are: